 Apples.
 The quintessential fall food, in my opinion.
-I’m so excited to be a part of #AppleWeek for the third year.
 To start the week off, I’m sharing warm apple topping made with Envy apples.

 This post is sponsored in conjunction with AppleWeek.
 I received product samples from sponsor companies to aid in the creation of the AppleWeek recipes.
 All opinions are mine alone.